sauravthapa/Powerbi/README.md

-The highest sales is in the Month of October and lowest on
+The highest sales is in the Month of October and lowest on March.